Program & Risk Management Guidelines

 - Keep a detailed factual record of the crisis development and your actions, including: dates, times, and names and contact information for all involve, especially local emergency assistance (doctors, police, consular officials, school contacts).

-CIE must be kept informed on a regular basis in the event of an ongoing crisis:
+CIEGE must be kept informed on a regular basis in the event of an ongoing crisis: